NainaSahiri/Grad_Project1_Group3/DailyUpdates.md

 ###### Srujan Kumar Reddy Yeruva
 Worked on implementing Speech synthesis which is to translate speech from text.
 The code is implemented in the prototype.

+###### Sindhuja Vilipala
+Worked on implementation of WebSpeech API of SpeechRecognition with one of my team member.